 Moving into unfamiliar parenting territory can bring up many fears.
 Parents may worry that their child will have a difficult life.
 They may be concerned about how others will react to their child’s gender identity or expression.
 They may worry about what the statistics on high suicide rates of trans youth will mean for their child.
 A lot of parents’ fears come down to safety, and this can have a big impact on parenting practices.

 Some parenting practices, while often well-intended, may be harmful.
 Gender norms in our culture are powerful and may infiltrate parenting in unintended ways.
 A lot of effort can be required to overcome this.
 Self-reflection can be challenging, but also valuable.
 This process may uncover opportunities to make positive changes that will strengthen parenting and family relationships.

-This list is adapted from The Transgender Child: A Handbook for Families and Professionals (see Resources: Books).
+This list is adapted from The Transgender Child: A Handbook for Families and Professionals (see Articles, Books & Movies).

 Parents are often asked to travel a long way in a short time.
-Parenting a gendercreative child or trans youth is often an unexpected journey.
+Parenting a gender creative child or trans or gender diverse youth is often an unexpected journey.
 It can be confusing and overwhelming.
-After realizing that a child is gendercreative or trans, there may be a big period of adjustment for everyone in the family.
+After realizing that a child is gender creative or trans, there may be a big period of adjustment for everyone in the family.
 Time is often what parents need most as they process how their parenting needs to shift in order to support their child.
 However, sometimes children and youth don’t have a lot of time.
 They need love, support and affirmation immediately and their wellbeing may be held in the balance.

-Here are some ideas for steps you can take to better prepare yourself to meet the needs of your child.
+Here are some steps you can take to better prepare yourself to meet the needs of your child.